xiayeliang83/IE_4495/README.md

 # IE 4495
 This repository contains a collection of Jupyter notebooks that I've developed as tutorials and examples for the IE4495 Machine Learning for System Dynamics and Control course at the University of Minnesota Duluth.

-Below are the lessons and tutorial videos I use for my course.
-The videos refer to course specific content but the notebooks could be a good starting point for someone developing a similar curriculum.
 All of the notebooks open in Google's colab Python notebook environment.
 This allows students to edit and run the notebooks without needing to install anything.

 ## Lesson 1: Introduction to Python Notebooks
 * [Lesson 1 Notebook](https://colab.research.google.com/github/yongzhiqu/IE_4495/blob/master/python_notebook_tutorial.ipynb)